dokester/BayesicFitting/docs/Dimensions.md

 ![png](images/GalileanEngine-10.png)

-In figures 6 and 7, we display the results of executing the Galilean engine for 1000 runs, starting from four positions, one for each pair of panels.
-In figures 6 we have a 10 dimensional problem, where all of our statistics are mostly OK.
+In figure 6 we have a 10 dimensional problem, where all of our statistics are mostly OK.
 It does not matter much from where we start, all spots in the sphere seem to be accessible.